 Do not let anyone eat in any other room of your home to avoid dropping bits of food particles on other floors or in carpet fibers.
 Clean up spills immediately.
 Wipe your counters and stove down to remove traces of food.
 Take the trash out immediately and place it in an outdoor bin with a secure lid.
 Also, wash you dishes immediately after using them.

 If you have pets, make sure you clean up their pet food bowls as soon as they are done eating.
 You could also try spraying a mixture of water and vinegar around the bowls to help repel ants.
 However, there is no guarantee that the vinegar and water will work, so cleaning the bowls is best.
+It is best to contact professional carpenter ant exterminator Toronto in the Greater Toronto Area to declare your home ant-free as soon as possible!

 Remove Their Scent